-Grit was established in January 2014 when Co-Founders Greg Pearson and Bronwyn Corbett recognised the opportunity to develop a diversified real estate income company that partners with multinational blue-chip tenants across their real estate needs in Africa (ex South Africa).
+Grit was established in January 2014 when Co-Founders Greg Pearson and Bronwyn Knight recognised the opportunity to develop a diversified real estate income company that partners with multinational blue-chip tenants across their real estate needs in Africa (ex South Africa).
 The Company was established with a permanent capital structure and an investment mandate, from its shareholders, of holding income producing real estate assets on the continent, excluding direct property development risk.

 Multinational clients generally require quality real estate solutions that include development capabilities.
 This led to the establishment of Gateway Real Estate Africa (GREA), a private turnkey development construction company in which Grit has a 19.98% interest, and which now allows the Group to service the full spectrum of its clients’ real estate requirements.

-Bronwyn Corbett, Grit CEO, is a South African Chartered Accountant with extensive experience across the unlisted and listed real estate sector.
+Bronwyn Knight, Grit CEO, is a South African Chartered Accountant with extensive experience across the unlisted and listed real estate sector.
 She has successfully led debt raising programmes as well as the listing of REITs on the Johannesburg Stock Exchange.
 She is a past winner of the South African Institute for Chartered Accountants’ “Top 35 under 35”competition and a winner of the Southern Africa chapter of the EY World Entrepreneur Awards Programme in the Exceptional category.

 Her passion for African real estate is only exceeded by her support of causes that empower the continent’s women, wildlife, and oceans.